Prism Ruby parser

 Serializing

 Prism provides the ability to serialize the AST and its related metadata into a binary format.
 This format is designed to be portable to different languages and runtimes so that you only need to make one FFI call in order to parse Ruby code.
-The structures and functions that you're going to want to use and be aware of are:
+The functions that you are going to want to use and be aware of are:

 Putting all of this together would look something like: